Dominicdaniel86/Mursica-FM/README.md

 - [Git](https://git-scm.com/) - Version control system for managing your codebase.
 - [Node.js](https://nodejs.org/) - JavaScript runtime for building and running the application.
 - [Docker](https://www.docker.com/) - Containerization platform for consistent development and deployment.
+- [Docker Compose](https://docs.docker.com/compose/) - A tool for defining and running multi-container Docker applications.
+It simplifies the process of managing and orchestrating services required for the app during development.
 - [AWS CDK](https://aws.amazon.com/cdk/) (Optional) - Infrastructure as code tool for managing cloud resources.

 For more detailed guidance on setting up a robust development environment, visit the [Development Setup Guide](https://github.com/Dominicdaniel86/Mursica-FM/wiki/Developing) in the project's wiki.
 It provides step-by-step instructions and best practices to ensure a smooth development experience.